 Notice we use the Eulerian description for fluid motion as this is the most convenient for our examples.

-The least action admissibility principle (LAAP) says that an ``entropic'' weak solution to the relevant particle or fluid motion is admissible if the action for this motion is less than or equal to the action of all other ``entropic'' motions with same initial and boundary data.
+The \emph{least action admissibility principle} (LAAP) {states} that an ``entropic'' weak solution to the relevant particle or fluid motion is admissible if the action for this motion is less than or equal to the action of all other ``entropic'' motions with same initial and boundary data.
 Here ``entropic'' means the weak solutions considered satisfy the usual energy-entropy conditions as given in Section 3.
 Thus LAAP is viewed as a supplement and not as a replacement to the usual entropy criterion.

 Notice the difference between the classical least action principle and LAAP.
 In the classical least action principle we are given the Lagrangian, initial and terminal positions, i.e.~two pieces of information beyond the Lagrangian.
 With this formulation, stationarity of the action will produce the Euler-Lagrange equations.
-In LAAP two pieces of data are again given, this time initial position and momentum.
-There is no need to look for stationarity of the action, since the Lagrangian is derived from the already known balance laws.
-Here the action now serves a new purpose, as an admissibility criterion.
-In practice, while it would be desirable to compare one weak solution to an initial value problem with all others, here we consider the more accessible task of comparing one known weak solution with other known weak solutions.
-In fact, in this article we know explicit formulas for the action.
+In LAAP {the two pieces of data are} initial position and momentum.
+There is no need to look for stationarity of the action, since the Lagrangian is derived from the already known balance laws, {the action now serving the new purpose as an admissibility criterion.} In practice, while it would be desirable to compare one weak solution to an initial value problem with all others, here we consider the more accessible task of comparing one known weak solution with other known weak solutions. {Consequently,} in this article we know explicit formulas for the action.